c4-project/c4-corpora/README.md

 # c4-corpora

-This repo contains input corpora for [c4f](https://github.com/MattWindsor91/c4f).
+This repo contains input corpora for [c4f](https://github.com/c4-project/c4f).
 These contain C litmus tests generated using Memalloy, with the postconditions replaced ('amplified', in C4 speak) with ones listing all states seen through exhaustive Herd7 simulation.

+**Have an interesting C litmus test that you think might be a good fuzzer input?** Feel free to open a pull request to add it to the corpus (so long as it can be placed under the CC0 waiver).

 ## The corpora